Judge agrees to release ailing former mayor from prison

 U.S. District Judge L. Scott Coogler reduced former Birmingham Mayor Larry Langford's 15-year bribery sentence to time served.
 The move came at the request of the acting director of the federal Bureau of Prisons who said in a court filing that Langford's medical condition constitutes "extraordinary and compelling reasons" to reduce his sentence.

-Family members and some public officials, including U.S. Rep. Terri Sewell, had urged the prison system to free Langford so he could spend his final days at home with family.
+Family members and a number of public officials, including U.S. Rep. Terri Sewell, had urged the prison system to free Langford so he could spend his final days with family.

 Family members said in a statement released by Langford's attorneys that they are grateful for the outpouring of support.

-"Mr. Langford has reached a point medically where there is nothing more that can be done for him in the facility.
-We are all grateful that the Federal Bureau of Prisons and the Department of Justice saw fit to exercise compassion and allow him to return home with his family," Langford's attorneys said in a statement.
+"Mr. Langford has reached a point medically where there is nothing more that can be done for him in the facility. ...
+We are all grateful that the Federal Bureau of Prisons and the Department of Justice saw fit to exercise compassion and allow him to return home with his family," a statement from attorneys said.

 Langford was convicted in 2009 of taking $235,000 in bribes while on the Jefferson County Commission in exchange for steering county sewer bond business to an investment banker.
 Prosecutors said during the trial that Langford accepted luxury suits, watches and cash.